yuribling123/game-streaming-platform/README.md

 ##### Live streaming platform with real-time chat and different chat modes.
-Includes the follow/unfollow feature that allows users to manage their subscriptions
+Includes the follow/unfollow features to manage their subscriptions

 ---